 Students shall be counted present when they are serving as a page in the Georgia General Assembly.
 Students who are in foster care are to be counted present at school when attending court proceedings related to their care and placement.

 Non-school-related activities and vacations are considered unexcused.

 It is the responsibility of the parent(s)/guardian(s) to complete our Absence Form to report the student's absence.
 The parent/guardian should contact the school on the day of the student’s absence and complete the Absence Form within five (5) school days for the absence to be considered excused.
 In addition, you may submit your student's medical note HERE.
 The principal may require students to present appropriate medical or other documentation upon returning to school for the purpose of validating that absences are excused.

 In case of extended illness, hospitalization, or injury, the parent should apply for hospital homebound service.
 Hospital homebound service should be applied for immediately when absences of ten (10) days or more are anticipated for the student.

 Late Check-in or Early Check-out:

 An unexcused late check-in or early check-out is defined as any time a student arrives late to school or leaves school early for a reason other than those defined by the State Board of Education as an excused absence.
 A combination of three unexcused late check-ins and/or early check-outs will be considered one unexcused absence.
 Students who miss more than half of the time in any class will be considered absent for that class period.
 When possible, medical and dental appointments should be made outside of school hours.
-If a student is being checked in or checked out for a doctor’s appointment, a parent note, physician’s note, or appointment card is required within 5 school days to be considered excused.
-After the tenth late check-in or early check-out, a physician’s note or appointment card is required within 5 school days to be considered excused.
+If a student is being checked in or checked out for a doctor’s appointment, a parent's note, physician’s note, or appointment card is required within 5 school-days to be considered excused.
+After the tenth late check-in or early check-out, a physician’s note or appointment card is required within 5 school-days to be considered excused.